 BAAL-CUP Seminar Series (Call for proposals)

-- Re-distribute the Call for proposals via email in roughly early July and late September. - Ensure that a copy of the Call is included in the Conference pack for delegates at the Annual Meeting in September.
+- Re-distribute the Call for proposals via email in roughly early July and late September. - Ensure that a copy of the Call for Proposal is made aware to the delegates at the Annual Meeting in September.